RinkeHoekstra/semanticweb-web-application-tutorial/tools.md

 ## 1. Introduction

-This handout is meant as a guide for installing some of the tools that you will (most likely) want to use during the course.
+This handout is meant as a guide for installing some of the tools that we will use during the course.

+##### Warnings
+* If you copy & paste from this document, make sure that the pasted text is exactly the same as the copied one (sometimes quote marks are changed)
+* The only exception is when you see the text `YOURUSERNAME`: be sure to replace it with your actual user name!

 ## 2. Important Stuff
 ### 2.1 A Programming Editor